-1.3.5 Extended Higgs Sector
+1.3.5 Extended Higgs sector

-While all the indications from the current measurements seem to confirm the validity of the SM up to the electroweak scale of a few hundred GeV, and the observed Higgs boson is SM-like, there are compelling arguments, both from theoretical and observational points of view, in favor of the existence of new physics beyond the Standard Model (BSM).
-As such, searching for new Higgs bosons would be of high priority since they are present in many extensions of theories beyond the SM.
-One of the most straightforward, but wellmotivated extensions is the two-Higgs-doublet model (2HDM) [368], in which there are five massive spin-zero states in the spectrum (h, H^0, A^0, H^{\pm}) after the electroweak symmetry breaking.
-Extensive searches for BSM Higgs bosons have been actively carried out, especially in the LHC experiments [21, 369-379].
-Unfortunately, no signal observation has been reported thus far.
-This would imply either the non-SM Higgs bosons are much heavier and essentially decoupled from the SM, or their interactions are accidentally aligned with the SM configuration [380, 381].
-In either situation, it would be challenging to directly observe those states in experiments.
+In many extensions of BSM scenarios, the Higgs boson is imbedded in an extended Higgs sector.
+Searching for new Higgs bosons is an important experimental target with a high priority.
+One of the most straightforward and well-motivated extensions is the two-Higgs-doublet model (2HDM) [378], in which there are five massive spin-zero states in the spectrum (h, H^0, A^0, H^{\pm}) after electroweak symmetry breaking.
+Extensive searches for BSM Higgs bosons have been carried out, especially at the LHC [22, 379-389].
+Unfortunately, no signal has been observed so far.
+The null results imply that either the non-SM Higgs bosons are much heavier and essentially decoupled from the SM, or the lightest CP-even Higgs boson mimicks the SM Higgs by accident or symmetry while non-SM Higgs bosons are light as well [390-392].
+In either case, it would be challenging to observe those states directly in experiments.

-Complementary to the direct searches, precision measurements of SM parameters and the Higgs properties could lead to relevant insights on new physics.
-High precision achieved at future Higgs factories with about 10^6 Higgses, and possible Z pole measurements with $10^{10} - 10^{12}$ Z bosons [139, 382-385] would hopefully shed light on the new physics associated with the electroweak sector.
-Identifying the light CP-even Higgs h to be the experimentally observed 125 GeV Higgs, the couplings of h to the SM fermions

-and gauge bosons receive two contributions: tree-level values, which are controlled by the mixing angles α of the CP-even Higgses and $\tan \beta$, ratios of the vacuum expectation values of two Higgses: $\tan \beta = v_1/v_2$, and loop contributions with heavy Higgses running in the loop.
-Of particular interest is the so-called "alignment limit" [380, 386] of $\cos(\beta - \alpha) = 0$, in which the light CP-even Higgs couplings are identical to the SM ones at the tree-level, regardless the other scalar masses.
-Loop corrections, however, could lead to deviations of the couplings of h to SM particles, even at the alignment limit.
+Complementary to the direct searches, precision measurements of the SM parameters and Higgs properties could also provide useful probes of new physics.
+High-precision measurements at future Higgs factories with about 10^6 Higgses, and Z-pole measurements with $10^{10} - 10^{12}$ Z bosons [140, 393-396] would hopefully shed light on new physics associated with the electroweak sector such as an extended Higgs sector.
+There is a plethora of articles in the literature on the effects of the heavy Higgs states on the SM Higgs couplings, e.g. [20, 378, 397-405].
+Identifying the light CP-even Higgs h to be the experimentally observed 125 GeV Higgs, the couplings of h to the SM fermions and gauge bosons receive two contributions: tree-level values, which are controlled by the mixing angles α of the two CP-even Higgses and $\tan \beta$, ratios of the vacuum expectation values of two Higgs doublets, $\tan \beta = v_1/v_2$, and loop corrections from heavy Higgses running in the loop.
+Of particular interest is the "alignment limit" with $\cos(\beta - \alpha) = 0$, in which the light CP-even Higgs couplings are identical to the SM ones at the tree-level, regardless of the other scalars' masses.
+Loop corrections, however, could lead to deviations of the couplings of h to the other SM particles, even in the alignment limit.